-- The continued Covid 19 virus outbreak is likely to have significant financial implication on the Council and its finances. - There is a lot of uncertainty about the future level of Government grant funding.
+- The Covid 19 virus outbreak is likely to have significant ongoing financial implication on the Council and its finances whilst the economy recovers - There is a lot of uncertainty about the future level of Government grant funding.
 Prior to the outbreak, the Government was in the process of reviewing the basis of how it allocates funding to Local authorities, with the intention to announce a new funding distribution based on a revised formula for 2021/22.
-This review was delayed and is now expected to be completed in time for 2022/23 financial year funding allocations.
+This review was delayed and is now expected to be completed after 2022/23 financial year.
 The New Homes Bonus grant scheme is also currently subject to a review.
-The Government provided various grants to support Local Authorities during the pandemic, it is however unclear at this point what, if any, long term financial support Councils will receive from the Government to help us cope with the ongoing financial impact of the outbreak. - Following Britain's exit from the European Union, it is unclear how the new arrangements negotiated during the transitional period that ended 31 December 2020 will impact on the Council's or Local Government finances generally.
+The Government provided various grants to support Local Authorities during the pandemic, it is however unclear at this point what, if any, long term financial support Councils will receive from the Government to help us cope with the ongoing financial impact of the outbreak.